 - Introduction to modelling.
 Overview of analytic techniques and simulation.
 Little's law. - Introduction to discrete event simulation.
-Applicability to computer system modelling and other problems.
-Advantages and limitations of simulation approaches. - Random number generation methods and simulation techniques.
-Review of statistical distributions.
-Statistical measures for simulations, confidence intervals and stopping criteria.
-Variance reduction techniques.
+Basic approaches and applications to the modelling computer systems. - Random number generation methods and simulation techniques.
+Statistical aspects of simulations: confidence intervals, stopping criteria, variance reduction techniques.
 [2 lectures] - Simple queueing theory.
 Stochastic processes: introduction and examples.
 The Poisson process.
-Advantages and limitations of analytic approaches.
 [2 lectures] - Birth-death processes, flow balance equations.
 Birth-death processes and their relation to queueing systems.
-The M/M/1 queue in detail: existence and when possible solution for equilibrium distribution, mean occupancy and mean residence time.
-[2 lectures]

-- Queue classifications, variants on the M/M/1 queue and applications to queueing networks.
+The M/M/1 queue in detail: the equilibrium distribution with conditions for existence, mean occupancy and mean residence time.
+[2 lectures] - Queue classifications, variants on the M/M/1 queue and applications to queueing networks.
 Extensions to variants of the M/M/1 queue.
 Queueing networks.
 [2 lectures] - The M/G/1 queue and its application.
 The Pollaczek-Khintchine formula and related performance measures.
 [2 lectures]

-- be able to build simple Markov models and understand the critical modelling assumptions; - be able to solve simple birth-death processes; - understand that in general as the utilization of a system increases towards unity then the response time will tend to increase often dramatically so; - understand the tradeoffs between different types of modelling techniques; - be aware of the issues in building a simulation of a computer system and analysing the results obtained.
+- be able to build simple Markov models and understand the critical modelling assumptions; - be able to solve simple birth-death processes;

+- understand that in general as the utilization of a system increases towards unity then the response time will tend to increase-often dramatically so; - understand the tradeoffs between different types of modelling techniques; - be aware of the issues in building a simulation of a computer system and analysing the results obtained.